The South Dakota Town In The Middle Of Nowhere That's So Worth The Journey

 To learn even more about Eureka - or to stay up-to-date with current events - please check out their

-Are you a native to Eureka?
+Are you a native of Eureka?
 What are your recommendations for the area?
 Let us know in the comments!
 For even more of our favorite small towns, click on

 Most People Don’t Know These 11 Super Tiny Towns In South Dakota Exist.